Our daily habits form who we are today, and who we’ll become in the future.

 What’s there not to like when you are sliding in the water and riding the waves?
 Having one is the secret to staying young and healthy!

 The whole process of surfing makes us thankful and happy.
 Happiness, therefore, is the best cure for anything.

 Plenty of fresh air and quality time in the water clears our mental and physical bodies.
 It’s a perfect recipe for good night’s sleep.
 Good quality sleep is a crucial factor in maintaining our health.

 17. Enhanced Performance On Everyday Tasks

 Surfing requires a fair amount of dedication.
 A true surfer is a committed folk who likes to get things done.
 Motivation is what keeps us performing well, and an excellent surf is always something to wait for.
-When the surf’s up – surfers are willingly motivated to wake up 5 am for a dawn patrol, or finish their duties super quick to go surfing.
+When the surf’s up – surfers are willingly motivated to wake up at 5 am for a dawn patrol or finish their duties super quick to go surfing.
 You will hardly see a good surfer who is lazy.
 Those two words just don’t go together.

 18. Knowledge Of The Environment

 There’s nothing out there like surfing.
 Since the quality of waves is dependant on numerous natural elements working in harmony to generate good quality surf, a true surfer has to be a part-time meteorologist to get the most of what’s out there.
 An average surfer also tends to travel further out from their home surf-breaks, and traveling broadens the mind!

 Having fun keeps everyone young inside out.
 Physical wellness is a key for a healthy mind.
 People have been searching everywhere to find the fountain of youth, and surfing seems to be one of them.